What is Operational Risk Management or ORM?

 This type of risk management is more suitable for the real world.
 Deliberate risk management does not wait for the adverse situation to arise so that an action can be taken.
 It is performed at various stages of the project cycle, or it can also be used as routine safety checks and performance measures.

 As the name suggests, this type of risk management is performed in critical situations.
 This type of operational risk management is performed amidst the operations, and when there an exercise is being executed.

 Time-critical operational risk management is performed when there is limited time before the consequences of unidentified risks hit the process.

 Most organizations follow this operational risk management procedure.
 Where they assess the situation and balance their resources accordingly, learn about the risks and communicate your intentions with your team, and at last perform and debrief.

-Steps in Management of Operational Risk
+Stages in Operational Risk Management

 In the above section, you have learned about the three different procedures of Operational Risk Management, and their implementation is time-specific.
-In this section, you will learn about the steps involved in a standard operational risk management procedure to avoid potential risks.
+In this section, you will learn about the stages involved in a standard operational risk management procedure to avoid potential risks.

 1. Identification of Hazards

 Identification of risk is the first and foremost step that will lead you in the direction of mitigating its effects.
 There are different risks associated with different types of businesses.
 However, there are still a few types of risks which are associated with businesses irrespective of its type.